Tomasz-Smelcerz-SAP/presentations/reconciler-testing/reconciler/slides.md

 The procedure:

-- Move every existing `Reconciler`method to a method on some new component (handler)
+- Split existing `Reconciler` type into many components ("handlers")
+- Every method defined on the `Reconciler` type should be extracted to a separate component.
+- When one component calls another...
-- Provide a field with a function value for every dependency (can be an interface, to be decided)
+    - Provide a field with a function value for this dependency (can also be an interface, to be decided)
 - Unit-Test the component(s) :)
-- Provide proper wiring code for all handlers so that reconciliation can be performed without any changes in logic.
+- Provide proper wiring code for all components so that reconciliation is executed without any changes in logic.

 </v-click>